-Maintain existing public/private partnerships and seek ways of expanding those partnerships.
+$\label{lem:maintain} \textbf{Maintain existing public/private partnerships and seek ways of expanding those partnerships.}$ development.

-Maintain the partnership between the Town and Mammoth Mountain Ski Area for airport development.
 Seek other possible partners for that project.

+Maintain the partnership between the Town and Mammoth Mountain Ski Area for airport priority in planning and developing transportation improvements for the County.